theMackabu/pmc/README.md

 ## Overview

 PMC (Process Management Controller) is a simple PM2 alternative written in Rust.
-It provides a command-line interface to start, stop, restart, and manage fork processes
+It provides a command-line/api interface to start, stop, restart, and manage fork processes

 ## Features

 - Start, stop, and restart processes.
 - List all running processes with customizable output formats.
 - Retrieve detailed information about a specific process.
+- Use HTTP/rust api to control processes.

 ## Usage